What To Do About A Field Mouse In The House: Tips From Seaside Pest Control

 What Are Field Mice?

-Field mice, often referred to as deer mice, are small rodents typically found in fields, forests, and grassy areas.
+Field mice, often called deer mice, are small rodents typically found in fields, forests, and grassy areas.
 They are brown or gray with white bellies, and their tails are often shorter than their bodies.
 While they primarily live outdoors, they are opportunistic creatures that won’t hesitate to move indoors if conditions are right.

 During colder months, field mice are especially likely to seek shelter in homes to escape the harsh weather.
-They can squeeze through incredibly small gaps—holes as tiny as a pencil eraser can provide an open invitation.
+They can squeeze through incredibly small gaps; holes as tiny as a pencil eraser can provide an open invitation.
+If you’re struggling with a mouse infestation or suspect rats are also entering your home, it’s a good idea to contact a rat exterminator in Vancouver for professional help.

 There are several reasons why a field mouse might choose to enter your home: